How can changing my diet help my arthritis?

 - whether your diet gives you the vitamins and minerals you need – a good diet can help to protect you against some possible side-effects of drugs and against heart disease (which can sometimes be a complication of certain types of arthritis).

-Some forms of arthritis, such as, and some drugs used to treat them are linked with an increased risk of heart and circulatory problems.
+Some forms of arthritis, and some drugs used to treat them are linked with an increased risk of heart and circulatory problems.
 Several of the diet and lifestyle changes which are useful for arthritis are also useful for heart and circulation health, including exercise and omega-3 fatty acids.

 If you have any type of arthritis you should try to eat: